 It’s important for a strategy to reflect historical slippage, not just current data.
-Markets were less liquid than they are now.
-It’s for this reason that I increase slippage estimations in historical data.
+Markets were less liquid than they currently are.
+This is why I increase slippage estimations in historical data.

 To calculate commissions as an annual percentage like the other costs, just divide total estimated annual commissions paid ($10 * 5 trades) by an account’s value.
 For a $500,000 account, $50 in commissions translates to an annual cost of 0.01%.

 The table below shows the annual cost of running Movement Capital’s composite strategy in a $500,000 account: